iruzevic/presentations/README.md

 ## About me - Bio
 *Ivan Ružević - JavaScript Engineer @Infinum*

 I’m 29 years old professional web developer with more than 10 years of design and development experience.
-Today I’m a Senior Wordpress developer @Infinum.
+Today I’m a Wordpress Teamlead @Infinum.
 My specialty is Frontend development but I have been working with a large variety of technologies and languages.
 I started as a designer back in 2007, but changed my focus on programing.
 Mainly I’m working with Frontend languages like JS, CSS/SASS, but I’m also highly comfortable with Backend technologies like PHP (Laravel, Symfony, Magento, Wordpress).
 Wordpress has been my focus from version 2.8 and I have been developing for it ever since.

+&nbsp;

+## Advance WP Rocket ahaa moments
+*30.01.2019 - WP Meetup #21*

+WP Rocket cache is easy to set up if you are using standard WordPress setup, but what happens if you have decoupled WordPress setup or want to cache Rest/API routs?
+We will be digging in more details how WP Rocket cache works and some ahaa moments to save you headaches in the future.

 &nbsp;